ppiont/collab-canvas/Z_ORDERING_BUG_ANALYSIS.md

 # Z-Ordering Bug Analysis

 ## Problem Statement
 Z-ordering (stacking order) of shapes is not maintained properly across collaborators and between refreshes/zooms.
-Shapes appear to randomly shift their stacking order.
+Shapes appear to randomly shift their stacking order, especially when zooming in and out.

 ## Root Cause